-To participate in the NFIP, Federal regulations require communities to limit increases caused by encroachment to 1.0 foot, provided that hazardous velocities are not produced.
-Regulations for State require communities in the City of Cordova to limit increases caused by encroachment to 1.0 feet and several communities have adopted additional restrictions.
+To participate in the NFIP, Federal regulations require communities to limit increases caused by encroachment to 1.0 foot, provided that hazardous velocities are not produced. require communities in Flood County to limit increases caused by encroachment to 0.5 foot and several communities have adopted additional restrictions.
 The floodways in this project are presented to local agencies as minimum standards that can be adopted directly or that can be used as a basis for additional floodway projects.